LykkeBusinessPlatform/Lykke.RabbitMqDotNetBroker/src/LogParser/README.md

 *FilterOptions* - determines which events will be send From, To - filter events by date
-ExcludedMessageTypes - filter event by message type name
+ExcludedMessageTypes - filter event by message type name IncludedMessageTypes - filter event by message type name

+Only one message type filter can be active.
+IncludedMessageTypes takes precedence over ExcludedMessageTypes.
+E.g. if IncludedMessageTypes has any values configured, ExcludedMessageTypes will be ignored completely.

 *ParsingOptions* - determines parser settings LogDirectory - path to log files